In rough US flu season for kids, vaccine working OK so far

 And the vaccine has been about 55% effective among kids against the Type A strain that has caused a second wave of flu illnesses.

-“These estimates are reassuring,” said the CDC's Brendan Flannery, who oversees the agency's system for evaluating flu vaccine effectiveness.
+“These estimates are reassuring,” said the CDC's Brendan Flannery, who oversees the agency's system for evaluating the vaccine.

-Vaccines against many infectious diseases aren't considered successful unless they are at least 90% effective.
+Vaccines against many infectious diseases aren't considered successful unless they work at least 90% of the time.
 But flu is particularly challenging, partly because the virus can so quickly change.
 Overall, flu vaccine averages around 40%.

 This season, the vaccine has been 45% effective against both types of flu across all ages.

 That can change as the flu season progresses.
-Updated vaccine effectiveness numbers are expected later this year.
+Updated vaccine numbers are expected later this year.

 One troubling finding: This season's vaccine has been virtually ineffective vs. the Type A virus in younger adults.
 The reason is a mystery, but may change as more data comes in, Flannery said.